 In both ancient and modern times, the sounding of the gong has been used to make proclamations and announcements; accompany celebrations, funerals and theatrical performances; and, of course, assist with meditation and healing.
 For centuries, the gong was an important status symbol among Asian families.
 Today, we are fortunate to have relatively easy access to these potent instruments.

-How does gong meditation work?
+How does gong bath and meditation work?

 The sound and vibrational energy of gongs is an ancient and powerful tool used to help focus and tranquilize the mind and enable deep relaxation for the physical body.
-It even empowers the listener to process and release blocks in their energetic field..
+It even empowers the listener to process and release blocks in their energetic field.

-What are the benefits of gong bathing?
+The benefits of gong bathing

-Scientific research has linked sound healing to loads of health benefits, such as improving immune system function; reducing stress levels; decreasing mood swings; lowering blood pressure and cholesterol levels; reducing the risk of heart disease and stroke; and enhancing sleep quality.
+Scientific research has linked sound healing to plenty of health benefits, such as improving immune system function; reducing stress levels; decreasing mood swings; lowering blood pressure and cholesterol levels; reducing the risk of heart disease and stroke; and enhancing sleep quality.

-The auditory stimuli provided by a gong bath leads to entrainment, a method of synchronizing our ever-fluctuating brainwaves by producing a stable, solid frequency that our brains adjust to and then match.
+Moreover the auditory stimuli provided by a gong bath leads to entrainment, a method of synchronizing our ever-fluctuating brainwaves by producing a stable, solid frequency that our brains adjust to and then match.

 The first state to be reached is alpha, which corresponds to brain wave frequencies between 8 and 12 Hz.
 Alpha brainwaves are associated with creativity and feelings of relaxation.
 In the alpha state, we may experience vivid daydreams, more associative thinking and a heightened imagination.